How to exclude files, folders and drives from backups in Storage Protect

 • Attempt to perform a manual backup of one or more of your excluded files.
 The files should be marked with a barred red circle, and so be impossible to back up.

-By default, Spectrum Protect is set to back up all your local drives and partitions.
+By default, Storage Protect is set to back up all your local drives and partitions.
 This includes not only those internal to your machine, but also those that are attached externally, such as Firewire/USB hard drives and flash drives.
 This section shows how to exclude these from backup.
 If you have accidentally backed up an external drive and do not want the data to be kept for backup, please contact hfs@ox.ac.uk and indicate which drive's backup you wish to be deleted.

-You can exclude a drive or partition from backup either by altering the backup domain that Spectrum Protect checks when it runs a scheduled backup, or alternatively with an exclude rule.
+You can exclude a drive or partition from backup either by altering the backup domain that Storage Protect checks when it runs a scheduled backup, or alternatively with an exclude rule.
 An exclude.dir rule cannot be used to exclude a whole partition because its role is only to exclude folders that exist within a drive, not whole drives themselves.

 Excluding drives and partitions by changing the backup domain

-Spectrum Protect reads the backup domain setting when it runs a scheduled backup.
+Storage Protect reads the backup domain setting when it runs a scheduled backup.
 Changing the backup domain therefore affects which drives and partitions get backed up on the schedule.
-Drives excluded in this manner may still be backed up manually, and are still listed under the 'Local' list of disks in the Spectrum Protect interface when you run a manual backup; so you may want to expand this list and select only those disks you wish to back up if you do run a manual backup.
+Drives excluded in this manner may still be backed up manually, and are still listed under the 'Local' list of disks in the Storage Protect interface when you run a manual backup; so you may want to expand this list and select only those disks you wish to back up if you do run a manual backup.

 Similarly, command line users can include drives as an argument, such as dsmc incr "/media/USB DISK", while a simple dsmc incr will honour the domain setting you have made in the GUI and not back up drives which are not listed in the backup domain.